wilsonmar/wilsonmar.github.io/_posts/2018-08-05-salesforce-heroku.md

 Salesforce bought Heroku some time ago.

+## Why Heroku

+Heroku provides (up to 5) free personal app websites for developers and provides a easy way to bring GitHub repositories to the public cloud.
+Heroku automatically scales apps running on its platform.

+Heroku can be setup to automatically deploy apps to a public web server whenever there is a Git push or pull request.

 ## Get started with Heroku

 1. Click this URL to register for an account:<br />